A Framework for Improving the Reliability of Black-box Variational Inference: Experiments

-\paragraph{Accuracy and robustness.} First we investigate the accuracy and algorithmic robustness of RAABBVI.
+\paragraph{Accuracy and robustness.} First, we investigate the accuracy and algorithmic robustness of RABVI.
 In terms of robustness, \Cref{fig:Posteriordb-accuracy-data-and-model-comparisons-mean,fig:Posteriordb-mf_vs_fr-data-and-model-comparisons-mean,fig:Posteriordb-mf_vs_fr-data-and-model-comparisons-std} validate our termination criteria since after reaching the termination point there is no considerable improvement of the accuracy for most of the models and datasets.
-While in many cases the mean estimates are quite accuracy, the standard deviation estimates tended to be poor, which is consistent with typical behavior of mean-field approximations.
-To examine whether RAABBVI can achieve more accurate results with a more flexible variational family, we conduct the same experiment using multivariate Gaussian approximation family.
+While in many cases the mean estimates are quite accurate, the standard deviation estimates tended to be poor, which is consistent with typical behavior of mean-field approximations.
+To examine whether RABVI can achieve more accurate results with more flexible variational families, we conduct the same experiment using multivariate Gaussian approximation family and normalizing flow family using real-NVP flow with 2 hidden layers, 8 hidden units, and 3 coupling layers \citep{dinh:2017}.
+We employ FASO in our real-NVP experiments because the complexity of the approximation family prevents us from obtaining a closed form for the SKL divergence, which is necessary for computing the termination rule in RABVI.
 In some cases the accuracy of the mean and/or standard deviations estimates improve (\textit{bball\_0}, \textit{dogs\_log}, \textit{8schools\_c}, \textit{hudson\_lynx}, \textit{hmm\_example}, \textit{nes2000}, and \textit{sblrc}).
 However, the results are inconsistent and sometimes worse due to the higher-dimensional, more challenging optimization problem.
-Overall, the results highlight the need to complement improved an optimization framework such as RAABBVI with posterior approximation accuracy diagnostics.
+Our findings underscore the necessity of supplementing an improved optimization framework like RABVI with diagnostics for assessing the accuracy of the posterior approximation \citep{Yao:2018:VI,Huggins:2020:VI,Wang2023}.